storacha/specs/w3-filecoin.md

 }
 ```

 An [Aggregator] MUST issue a signed receipt to acknowledge the received request.
-The receipt MUST contain an `fx.join` [effect] with an [`piece/accept`] task that MUST either succeed with [`InclusionProof`] or fail with an error describing the reason.
+The receipt MUST contain a `fx.join` [effect] linking to [`piece/accept`] task that MUST either succeed with [`InclusionProof`] or fail with an error describing the reason.

 ```json
 {